Q: We on this scepter’d isle wonder why you Yanks are so intent on replacing the s’s in our civilised spellings with z’s.

 A: Not so fast!
 Are verbs ending in “-ise” really better bred than those ending in “-ize”?

-The Oxford English Dictionary, which ought to know, says the “-ize” ending is actually the traditional one and the only proper one.
+According to the Oxford English Dictionary, which ought to know, the “-ize” ending is actually the traditional one and the only proper one.

 Whodunit?
-The culprits were Francophiles enamored of French verbs like civiliser, dramatiser, organiser, and so on.
+The culprits who introduced “-ise” into English were Francophiles enamored of French verbs like civiliser, dramatiser, organiser, and so on.

-Spelling aside, many language authorities have criticized the practice of creating new verbs by tacking the suffix “-ize” (or “-ise,” if you prefer) on nouns, adjectives, and proper names.
+Spelling aside, some language authorities have criticized the practice of creating new verbs by tacking an “-ize” (or “-ise,” if you prefer) onto nouns, adjectives, and proper names.

 Critics jumped on Noah Webster, for example, when he included “demoralize,” “Americanize,” and “deputize” in his 1828 dictionary.